rust-lang/rfcs/text/0000-tool-dependencies.md

 `[dev-dependencies]` section and the current build does not require satisfying dev-dependencies.)

-Typically, Cargo will provide only one version of a build tool, and fail if it encounters a tool dependency on that build tool that does not allow that version.
+Typically, Cargo will provide only one version of a build tool.
 However, a future definition of a new build tool could specify different behavior, such as building a new version of a build tool before building a crate; such a definition would need to consider the case of multiple crates specifying incompatible version dependencies on build tools.
 This RFC specifies only one build tool, `tool:cargo`, and Cargo should only provide one version of that build tool, corresponding to its own version number

+Cargo could also choose to look for an older version of a crate whose build tool dependencies it can meet, rather than failing a build if the latest version of that crate requires a newer version of a build tool.

 Future definitions of build tools may support defining feature names for build tools, analogous to features for crates.